 Category 1 Looked after children or previously looked after children.
 A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).
-2 Services children 3 Children who have strong medical or social grounds for admission 4 To support Highdown staff, their children may access a preferential place after EHCP and services children 5 Children whose permanent home address is in the designated area of the school who has an older sibling(s) who will still be attending the school in Years 8-11 in September 2024 6 Children whose permanent home address is in the designated area of the academy 7 Children who do not live in the designated area who will have an older sibling(s) who will still be attending the academy in Years 8-11 in September 2024 8 Other applicants.
+2 Services children 3 Children who have strong medical or social grounds for admission 4 To support Highdown staff, their children may access a preferential place after EHCP and services children.
+This applies to Highdown employees employed at the academy on a permanent basis for a minimum of 12 months the time at which the application for admission is made 5 Children whose permanent home address is in the designated area of the school who has an older sibling(s) who will still be attending the school in Years 8-11 in September 2025 6 Children whose permanent home address is in the designated area of the academy 7 Children who do not live in the designated area who will have an older sibling(s) who will still be attending the academy in Years 8-11 in September 2025 8 Other applicants.